 The progress book also works hand in hand with UK Youth Challenge and Bronze award.

-Once recruited and trained, the Young Commissioners will have a real opportunity to shape future service provision and in addition gain essential skills, insight and confidence as a result of being involved in the programme.
+Once recruited and trained, the Young Commissioners have a real opportunity to shape future service provision and in addition gain essential skills, insight and confidence as a result of being involved in the programme.

 In particular the Young Commissioners will: